-Who does the Cross Timbers Duck Derby benefit?
+Who does the Cross Timbers Rotary Duck Derby benefit?

 How does it work?

-Everyone who adopts a duck, whether online, in the mail, at a Duck Race booth or in a sponsoring business is entered into what we call E-Quack, a database that stores all of the information.
+Everyone who adopts a duck, whether online, in the mail, at a Duck Race booth, from a nonprofit partner or in a sponsoring business is entered into what we call E-Quack, a database that stores all of the information.
 Next to your name in E-Quack is the number of ducks you have adopted.
 The tag range is entered into E-Quack and all the numbers are shuffled up.
 Then, E-Quack automatically assigns the number of ducks you have adopted next to Tag Numbers.
 Thus, if you adopted 5 ducks, your name will be placed next to 5 different Tag Numbers.

 How do my ducks get in the water?

 Let’s Tag!
-A few days prior to the Cross Timbers Duck Derby, volunteers will place numbered tags on the bottom of every duck that will be in the Duck Race - which is 10,000!
-The tags are waterproof labels beginning with a 7-digit number and ending with a 7-digit number.
+A few days prior to the Cross Timbers Rotary Duck Derby, volunteers will place numbered tags on the bottom of every duck that will be in the Duck Race.
+The tags are waterproof labels with a 7-digit number.

 What is my tag number?

 Tag numbers are automatically and randomly assigned by computer.
-We want to make sure that no duck has an unfair advantage and the race is not fixed, so to ensure the integrity of the race, tag numbers are never given out.
-Rest assured, however, that all the ducks you have adopted will be in the water.
+We want to make sure that no duck has an unfair advantage and the race is not fixed, so to ensure the integrity of the race, the computer randomizes the assignment.
+Rest assured all the ducks you have adopted will be in the water.

-If all our ducks have not been adopted by race day, it means that a lucky adopter can still adopt up to an hour prior to the race.
+If all our ducks have not been adopted by race day, it means that a lucky adopter can still adopt up to 30 minutes prior to the race.
 Their names will be placed at random into the mix, next to a number that does not already have a name by it.
-Anyone can adopt until an hour before the race begins, as long as the race is not sold out.
+Anyone can adopt until 30 minutes before the race begins, as long as the race is not sold out.

-When and where is the Cross Timbers Duck Derby and what does it cost?
+When and where is the Cross Timbers Rotary Duck Derby and what does it cost?

-The Cross Timbers Duck Derby will take place on September 21, 2019, at The River Walk at Central Park in Flower Mound, Texas.
-A minimum of 10,000 ducks will be launched at approximately 1:00 pm.
+The Cross Timbers Rotary Duck Derby will take place on September 16, 2023 at 1:00pm.
 The first 10 ducks through the finish line will win some amazing prizes.

 How will I know if my duck wins?